"Blind Charley" Epperson Dies In Flames At

 contributors were unusually liberal on that day.

-Thanks to Laura Gregory Calvin
+Thanks to Laura Gregory Roberts

 Old Newspaper Articles of Henderson County